blaenk/site/content/notes/algorithms.md

 return cut
 ```

 It's possible that random contraction will not find the minimum cut.
 This is mitigated by running it a large number of times, since it is very fast, and returning the smallest cut found.
-The largest number of min-cuts that a graph with $n$ vertices can have is $\binom n 2 = \frac {n (n - 1)} 2$.
+The largest number of min-cuts that a graph with `$n$` vertices can have is `$\binom n 2 = \frac {n (n - 1)} 2$`.

 ## Minimum Spanning Trees